A guide to your bill

 Each home is in a valuation band, from A to H, based on what it would have sold for on 1 April 1991.
 The Valuation Office Agency (not the council) allocates a valuation band to every home.
 The council uses this to work out your council tax bill.

-For further information about your council tax bill please see our guide About Your Council Tax 2018/19 (PDF, 437KB).
+For further information about your council tax bill please view or download our newsletter Your District Council Matters (PDF, 2.3MB).

 Adult social care precept